jared598/COMP810-data-warehousing/README.md

 Part 2 : enrich customer transaction data and store in DW

 Part 3 : conduct multidimensional data analysis using OLAP queries

+## Part 1 : build a DW using star schema